How To Improve Flexibility : Why You Should Stretch More!

 The elbow is an example.
 Due to a specific configuration between the humerus (upper arm), radius (forearm bone) and ulna(another forearm bone), movement in this region can only occur up-down or side-side but not much more beyond that.

-Even so, having too much muscle or fat around any particular join will affect how freely one can move regardless of those hardwired structures already present there!.
+Even so, having too much muscle or fat around any particular join will affect how freely.
+One can move regardless of those hardwired structures already present there!.

 Our mobility is determined by our joint structure, and specialized exercises are essential in achieving flexibility throughout the body.